CRO Outsourcing in Clinical Trials: Key Considerations for Sponsors

 According to Precedence Research, in 2021, the clinical research outsourcing market was accounted at $41.5 billion.
 By 2022, this rose to $43.93 billion, and is expected to reach $69.2 billion by 2030.
 The contract research outsourcing market size is forecasted to increase at a compound annual growth rate (CAGR) of 5.85% by 2030 (2022 to 2030).

-These figures highlight how the increased competition in conducting clinical research has led to a stronger reliance on outsourcing, due to the need for both better operational efficiency and therapeutic expertise.
+These figures highlight how the increased competition in conducting clinical research has led to a stronger reliance on CRO outsourcing, due to the need for both better operational efficiency and therapeutic expertise.

 Why are clinical trials outsourced?